pearmeow/inventory-application/README.md

-Node Project Template
+Inventory Application
 ---------------------

-Project template for node.js projects
+Item pools and their items from The Binding of Isaac, represented using PostgreSQL, Express, and Node.

 Features
 --------

+- [ ] MVC pattern
+- [ ] Add new items
+- [ ] Add new item pools
+- [ ] Add items to pools
+- [ ] Unique item and pool names
-- [ ] A feature
+- [ ] Delete and update items
-- [ ] B feature
+- [ ] Delete and update pools
-- [ ] C feature
+- [ ] Protection against injection attacks via express-validator
 - [ ] Good styling

 How to use this project